marcguico-tot/order-diagnostics-tool/README.md

 | I | Excise: Registration Portal |
 | J | Excise Tax detail (free text, may include multiple sub-jurisdiction lines) |

 Rows 1–2 are treated as headers; data is read starting at row 3.
-The order's `shipping_address.province` (or `province_code`, mapped to a full state name) is matched case-insensitively against column A. The sheet is fetched once per popup session and cached — reopen the popup to pick up sheet edits.
+The order's `shipping_address.province` (or `province_code`, mapped to a full state name) is matched case-insensitively against column A. The sheet is fetched once per panel session and cached — close and reopen the side panel (or reload the extension) to pick up sheet edits.

 If the state isn't found in the sheet, or the fetch fails (e.g. sharing settings changed), the check flags it rather than failing silently.